 Paddock with about seven days of recovery after having been grazed a third time.
 Note how the clover and young grasses are exploding thru the “wasted” organic matter the cattle put onto the ground.

 Paddock with about seven days of recovery after having been grazed a third time.

 I don’t think it is any coincidence that this rapid regrowth has a lot to do with the mineral cycling and organic matter put onto the top of the soil from our rotational grazing.
 Mob grazing at first glance appears to create a lot of “waste”, caused by the high concentration of cattle knocking down so much forage instead of eating it.
 But this “waste” in turn feeds the soil microbes, and the soil microbes in turn leave behind their own waste which builds up our soil organic matter.
 This soil organic matter not only feeds the grasses, but retains rainfall, which obviously allows the grasses to grow.
 Of course the grasses feed the cattle, which then starts the whole cycle all over again.
 It is a vicious cycle but in a very positive way!

 Just how much beef can we produce on an acre of ground?
 How efficient can we be?
 How many calories can we produce per calorie of energy expended?
 Once our systems are in place, no other food source is this sustainable.
 I spend less than 30 minutes a day managing our cattle herd that is currently generating (on average) nearly 60lbs of high quality, nutrient dense, great tasting meat protein per acre/per day with no outside fertilizer inputs.
-And this is just over two years into using what was a genetically modified soybean field 3-1/2 years ago that had that whopping 1% organic matter.
+And this is just over two years into using what was a genetically modified soybean field in March of 2012 that had that whopping 1% organic matter.

 In conclusion, I want to encourage you that rotational mob grazing really does work.
 When you can convert a burned out row crop field into lush grazing areas with no outside inputs and have results like we have here, the proof is right before your eyes.